riceissa/issarice.com/wiki/vim.md

     :g/^$/d

 Then save it in a file and `:source` it, or yank it and execute with `@"`.
+You can also view the output at any time without putting it in a new window using `:echo @a`.
+For some reason, chaining the above commands like

+    :redir @a | silent global/^#/print | redir END

+only captures the first line of output from the `:global` command.
+I think it's because `:global` tries to use everything after it as the ex command it executes.
+Doing

+    :redir @a | silent global/^#/print \| redir END

+seems to work.

 # Plugins or not?